 Even though there is no cure for bronchiectasis, you can manage it and lead a normal life.
 To help yourself:

-• Follow your doctor's instructions for taking steps to remove mucus from your lungs.
+• Follow your doctor's instructions for removing mucus from your lungs.

 • Follow your doctor's instructions for taking your medicines.

 • Drink plenty of fluids.
-This helps keep mucus thin and slippery so it's easier to cough up.
+This helps keep mucus thin so it's easier to cough up.

 • Follow the eating plan that your doctor suggests.